ARMmbed/mbed-os/tools/importer/README.md

 importer.py script can be used to import code base from different repositories into mbed-os.

 ### Pre-requisties
-1. Get the required repository clone and update it to commit required.
+1. Get the required repository clone and update it to commit required - the recommended would be to checkout the latest release version in the repository that we are getting an update from.
 Note: Repository should be placed outside the mbed-os.
+For instance CMSIS_5 repo would be at the same level as mbed-os repository (`update/mbed-os` and update/CMSIS_5)
 2. Create json file as per template

 ### JSON file template